Back to 2024 July – December

 Did some work on the bra Tuesday, and also ironed a shirt and ironed squares of sleazy-thin woven interfacing to two patterns that had fallen off the wall.
 One hanging hole had torn through, and the other was thinking about it.

 It was very hard to make hanging holes with a paper punch.
-I used to have a die that one hit with a hammer, but spoiled it over sixty years ago.
-I imaagine that they are still being made -- if only I knew what they are called.
+I used to have a die that one hit with a hammer, but spoiled it half a century ago.
+I imaagine that they are still being made — if only I knew what they are called.

 I picked the basting and bad stitches out of the bra during stupid time yesterday, as reported in the Jersey Blog.